AdrienHorgnies/bcqueue/README.md

 - upsilon : The extra time after tau after which the queue shutdowns.
 If less than one, it's considered to be a fraction of tau.

-The truncated normal distribution of the fees is defined by the following parameters :
+The ratio of fees / weight of the transaction is simulated by randomly selecting them from a sample :

-- fee_loc : The centre or mean
-- fee_scale : The standard deviation
-- fee_min : The lower bound
-- fee_max : the upper bound
+- ratios : A column vector containing a sample of fees/weight ratios.

 The M/M/1 queue requires the following parameters :

 - lambda : The expected interarrival time.
 - mu1 : The expected "transactions selection" duration.
-- mu2 : The expected "block mining" duration.
+- mu2 : The expected "block broadcast" duration.

 The MAP/PH/1 queue requires the following parameters :